-Coulee is a 3-year-old Labrador retriever also from Torg’s Labradors in Minnesota.
+Coulee is a 7-year-old Labrador retriever also from Torg’s Labradors in Minnesota.
 He is currently in training for numerous sports including competition obedience, hunt work, scent detection, and agility!
 He has earned numerous titles in scent detection, tricks, and in dock diving and he’s just getting started!
+He was awarded the Teak Award for Most Versatile Labrador through the BC Labrador Retriever Club for 2019 and 2021.

 He is a very athletic and enthusiastic dog when training but is extremely quiet in the house or when not working.
 He’s very smart and has a lot of desire to please.
 He is also very social and gentle and gets along with everyone he meets be it children, other dogs, livestock, etc.